m4ttsch/omscs-notes-notes/information-security/access-control.md

 ### Revocation
 Revocation refers to removing access to a given object for a given user after some initial access has been granted.

-Alice can easily revoke Bob’s access to file `foo` if ACLs are used.
+Alice can easily revoke Bob's access to file `foo` if ACLs are used.
 She can simply make a system call, and the system will locate the ACL for `foo`, find the ACE corresponding to Bob, and remove the appropriate permission.

-For C-lists, Alice can’t remove permissions from Bob’s catalogue at will.
+For C-lists, Alice can't remove permissions from Bob's catalogue at will.

 Revocation is easier to perform using ACLs.